abhi18av/nf-tower-docs-orgs-and-teams/docs/compute-envs/google-cloud.md

 ![](_images/google_tower_location.png)

-!!! tip "Congratulations!"
-    Time to start launching pipelines in your cloud.

-Jump to the documentation section for [Launching Pipelines](../../launch/launch/).
+Jump to the documentation section for [Launching Pipelines](../../launch/launchpad/).